-What is a Blood Group Test?
+What is Blood Grouping Test?

-The presence or absence of specific proteins on your red blood cells determines your blood type.
+The presence or absence of specific proteins in your red blood cells determines your blood type.
 These proteins are known as antigens.
 Your blood type (or blood group) is determined by the blood type that your parents handed down to you.

 The ABO blood type method is commonly used to classify blood.
-The four primary blood types are as follows:

 • Type A